HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 true symbiotic relation
-programme substitute for morals hold on hands now dirty intelligence

-inner sense of data
+programme substitute for morals hold on hands now dirty intelligence, inner sense of data biohacking in the region brace your eyes brace your mind the 4th is coming malice with the burning

 [HOOK]
 evolving human factor